oliviaharbison/regression-prediction-models/scripts/README.md

 - `04_knn.R`: Contains the specifications, workflow, any necessary tuning, and fit for the K nearest neighbors model.
 - `04_logistic.R`: Contains the specifications, workflow, any necessary tuning, and fit for the logistic model.
 - `04_rf.R`: Contains the specifications, workflow, any necessary tuning, and fit for the random forest model.
+- `05_assessment_mets.R`: Contains the assessment metrics for each of the models above.